Tissue 201: Operations and Runnability Course

-Jeff graduated from University of Wisconsin-Madison with a degree in Chemical Engineering.
+Jeff graduated from the University of Wisconsin-Madison with a degree in Chemical Engineering.
 He started his career with Hercules Incorporated.
-Over his 23 year career he spent time in field sales, Global Tissue Applications, Tissue Business Management and Global Tissue Marketing.
+Over his 23 year career, he spent time in field sales, global tissue applications, tissue business management, and global tissue marketing.
 Jeff left the paper industry for a few years to test his entrepreneurial spirit.
-Four years ago, he joined BTG Americas as the organization's Tissue Applications Manager.
+Eight years ago, he joined BTG Americas as the organization's tissue applications manager.

 Jim Bell - Albany International

-Jim is a graduate of Rensselaer Polytechnic Institute and the University of Colorado at Boulder with a BS in Chemical Engineering and a ME in Engineering Management.
-Jim has worked for Albany International's Press Fabric Applications team for over 20 years with a focus on improving safety, drying and press fabric life through design.
+Jim is a graduate of Rensselaer Polytechnic Institute and the University of Colorado at Boulder with a BS in Chemical Engineering and an ME in engineering management.
+Jim has worked for Albany International's press fabric applications team for more than 20 years with a focus on improving safety, drying and press fabric life through design.

 Dave Castro - Nalco

-David started with the Paper Research group in Nalco Company in 2005 examining sheet properties that affect the linting tendency in the offset press.
-As part of this work, he developed new capabilities for sheet surface characterization including IGT printability and Confocal Light Scanning Microscopy.
-Currently as a Staff Scientist, he continues to work in projects related to fine paper, sizing or the paper ability to resist water penetration, and absorbency aids and Yankee coating formulations in Tissue & Towel applications.
+David started with the paper research group in Nalco Company in 2005 examining sheet properties that affect the linting tendency in the offset press.
+As part of this work, he developed new capabilities for sheet surface characterization including IGT printability and confocal light scanning microscopy.
+Currently a staff scientist, he continues to work in projects related to fine paper, sizing or the paper ability to resist water penetration, and absorbency aids and Yankee coating formulations in tissue and towel applications.